MarinaSM95/S4E-Quality-Compass-App/README.md

 Accessibility support (WCAG 2.1 AA level, WAI-ARIA best practices applied).
 However, more work is needed in this regard.

+## Licenses

+Except where otherwise noted, content on this site is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+Sanchez-Moreno, M. (2025).
+S4E Quality Compass app (1.0.0).

 ## References